ahmedtarek97/Social-Media-Analysis/README.md

 #### Types of centrality supported
 1. **Degree Centrality**

-The degree of centrality of a node is the number of nodes connected to this node
+The degree of centrality of a node is the number of nodes connected to this node.

 2. **Closeness Centrality**

 Closeness centrality indicates how close a node is to all other nodes in the network.
 It is